 The Care Act 2014 places statutory functions on the Board.

 It must publish a strategic plan, write an annual report and conduct a safeguarding adult review if an adult with care and support needs dies and abuse or neglect is suspected.

-It is our shared belief that no one should have to tolerate or be exposed to abuse, neglect or exploitation.
-Our vision is that the London Borough of Richmond upon Thames is a place where all citizens (irrespective of age, race, gender, culture, religion, physical or mental ill health, disability or sexual orientation) live in safety, free from abuse and the fear of abuse and with the rights of citizenship.
+Our vision reflects the shared belief that no one should have to tolerate or be exposed to abuse, neglect or exploitation.
+Our vision is that the London Borough of Richmond upon Thames and London Borough of Wandsworth are places where all citizens (irrespective of age, race, gender, culture, religion, physical or mental ill health, disability or sexual orientation) live in safety, free from abuse and the fear of abuse.

-The Safeguarding Adults Board consists of senior members of the Council, Metropolitan Police and Richmond NHS Clinical Commissioning Group as its statutory partner organisations.
-It has an independent chair, Mr Brian Parrott.
+The SAB Executive consists of senior members of the Council, Metropolitan Police and Kingston & Richmond and Wandsworth & Merton NHS Clinical Commissioning Group as its statutory partner organisations.
+The Care Act 2014 described these as the 'statutory partner agencies'.

 For more details, contact:

 Please do not contact the Board for advice on a safeguarding concern or to report abuse.
 In this instance, raise your concern directly with the Adult Access Team.